-Note: Pass/No Pass grading only; may be taken 4 times
+Note: Pass/No Pass grading only

 A POST-approved perishable skills course for active full time peace officers or active reserve peace officers that are currently employed by a law enforcement agency.
 This course covers tactical firearms, driver training/awareness, arrest and control, tactical communications, and interpersonal communication skills.
 This course meets the POST Continuing Professional Training (CPT) requirements.